igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

     }
 }
 ```
-We will handle the `delegatecall` of a symbolic target quite simply: цe will specify our **SymbolicAttacker** as the only target, and the only function should be some `handle_delegatecall()` callback, in which we will symbolically iterate through the functions using the familiar method:
+We will handle the `delegatecall` of a symbolic target quite simply: we will specify our **SymbolicAttacker** as the only target, and the only function should be some `handle_delegatecall()` callback, in which we will symbolically iterate through the functions using the familiar method:
 ```solidity
 contract SymbolicAttacker is Test, SymTest {
 ...